gemini64/a1-llm/analysis_tasks/russian_analysis_tasks.md

 Extract and analyze all the verbs it contains.
 Look exclusively for words tagged as "VERB" in the given input.
 List all the verb instances, including repeated occurrences.

+Be careful when defining the verb conjugation class.
+The verbs of the same conjugation class have similar endings and similar stem changes when conjugated.
+To define the conjugation class, conjugate the verb lemma and then look for the closest conjugation pattern in the list.

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json
 {